Bezos should sell The Washington Post, but not to another billionaire

 Once, Bezos broke big news — he’d been the target of an extortion attempt — and published it on Medium.com.
 Not in our opinion section, and not as an exclusive for one of our reporters to write up.
 It was a great move, because it meant the separation between him and the newsroom was sound.

 Occasionally we’d hear that his ownership wasn’t charity, he expected us to be profitable, and some of us would wonder, Why not do it for charity though?
 God knows you can afford it.
-But no matter, we were profitable then, thanks in large part to his “runway.”
+But no matter, we were profitable then, thanks in large part to the “runway” he provided.
 Right?

 It’s clear now that at least some of this era was a mansion built on jello.
-We’ll never know how much, because Bezos sent off our last publisher with a golden parachute “civility institute,” and our interim publisher, when asked about what happened that we were suddenly $77 million in the hole, insisted we “shouldn’t focus on the past.”2 The new publisher seems to have been hired because he did Rupert Murdoch’s bidding, not in spite of it.
+We’ll never know how much, because Bezos sent off our last publisher with a golden parachute “civility institute,” and our interim publisher, when asked about what happened that we were suddenly $77 million in the hole, insisted we “shouldn’t focus on the past.”2 The new publisher seems to have been hired because of his history doing Rupert Murdoch’s bidding, not in spite of it.

 For the record, I think all editorial boards should be abolished.
 They are confusing for readers,3 and, as an anonymous voice on high, often ascribe more authority to their writers than is deserved — creating mistrust on one end and impunity on the other.

-It matters not at all that Bezos claims to have thinking about doing for awhile if he didn’t share that with the people it would effect.
-The disrespect and dishonesty are ongoing for as long as they don’t acknowledge it.
+It matters not at all that Bezos claims to have been thinking about doing it for awhile if he didn’t share that with the people it would affect.
+The disrespect and dishonesty are ongoing for as long as these men don’t acknowledge it.

 Let’s be clear: Another billionaire is not the answer.
 If the bizarre, shady, immoral behavior of Bezos, Elon Musk, Patrick Soon-Shiong, and Mark Zuckerberg4 just in past week proves anything, it’s that they are all compromised.
 That’s how they became billionaires.

 Yes, even Mark Cuban.
-And while I think “unbiased” is a false construct, I still believe in journalistic independence, and an owner so closely associated with one political party is not the way to go.
+And while I think “unbiased” is a false construct, I still believe in journalistic independence, and an owner as closely associated with one political party as Cuban is not the way to go.

 I strongly support the worker-owned media outlets cropping up in the last few years, but I suspect The Post is simply too expensive to convey to this model; Bezos got it at a steep discount 11 years ago for $250 million.
 It is worth more now, and we all know he’s not into charity.
 He’s not going to just give it away.

 Then there’s the nonprofit model like ProPublica, which does incredible accountability work.
-It’s vulnerability to meddling from rich donors is lessened (though not eliminated), and there is still the problem of how it conveys.
-The largest newspaper to do this is the Chicago Sun-Times, which merged with Chicago Public Media in 2022 using $60 million from philanthropic groups.
+Its vulnerability to meddling from rich donors is lessened (though not eliminated), and there is still the problem of how it conveys.
+The largest newspaper to go nonprofit is the Chicago Sun-Times, which merged with Chicago Public Media in 2022 using $60 million from philanthropic groups.
 Purchasing The Post would take a lot more than that.
-I supposed it’s possible to find a billionaire to buy it and pinky-promise to turn it into a nonprofit, but given our experience with billionaires, I think it’s risky.
+I supposed it’s possible to find a billionaire to buy it and pinky-promise to turn it into a nonprofit, but given our experience with billionaires changing their minds on the whole integrity thing, I think it’s risky.

 Things are still hard for the Inquirer — the newsroom and circulation remain a fraction of what they once were — but it seems at least the bleeding has stopped.
-And there signs of hope, like bold, clear-eyed editorial decisions (swashbuckling, one might say) and a spike in subscriptions after us AI for dynamic paywalls.
-(I suspect subscriptions will go up even more, as some have switched from The Post to the Inquirer in the past week.)
+And there signs of hope, like bold, clear-eyed editorial decisions (swashbuckling, one might say) and a spike in subscriptions this summer.
+(I suspect subscriptions will go up even more, as many have switched from The Post to the Inquirer in the past week.)

 I do not have a detailed plan, and I may not be explaining this precisely right — I stopped thinking about business and finance as soon as I finished my business journalism master’s degree (thanks for the scholarship, Michael Bloomberg, I hope that looked good on your taxes).
 Any flaws on that end do not disqualify the merit of the idea.